Code style guidelines¶

 First of all, you will need to install clang-format.
-As of now, you need to use either clang-format 3.9.x or 4.x to be compatible with Godot’s format.
-The upcoming 5.x branch changed the syntax for Obj-C and will error out.
+As of now, you need to use clang-format 5.x to be compatible with Godot’s format.
+The upcoming 6.x branch has not been tested yet and my cause inconsistencies; the previous 3.x branch is incompatible with the style definitions and will error out.

 Here’s how to install clang-format: